 And why not?
 Cushing certainly seems to.
 For his part, he invests a good deal of his energy into the act of looking on in bemused fancy, not so much partaking in the action as attempting to comprehend its existence.
 Ever the benefactor, he is giving us clues as to our plan of action as the audience.
 The film even makes a point of depicting some of the adventurers simply staring on at the TV-dinner fights masquerading as the real deal.
 This is a studio stuck in toil and trouble.
 So much toiling and troubling, in fact, that the lid blows off and a most arbitrary, unholy fungal concoction spools out onto the floor.
 It is a useless mass, yes, but so outre that you can’t help sit back in awe milling over the ingredient list.

-So how good is it really?: 1.5/5 (there are worse films, no doubt, but Hammer isn’t giving up the fight)
+So how good is it really?: 1.5/5 (there are worse films, no doubt, but Hammer isn’t giving up the good fight to hit rock bottom)

 But how “good” is it?: 4/5 (very “good”, if you must ask; the film earns the sheer daffiness of the idea in the end)